shreeganeshlogu/Food_munch_website/README.md

 # Food_munch_website
-Implemented and developed a dynamic website for a food restaurant Just testing the git commands
+Implemented and developed a dynamic website for a food restaurant Just testing the git commands and some stuff